esy/esy/docs/configuration.md

 }
 ```

+Resolutions are only valid in the current project and are not exported.

 This feature works similar to yarn's [Selective dependency resolutions][yarn-resolutions]
 but nested patterns (which contain `**` or `*` are not supported).